 As mentioned above, pet waste left outside can contribute to many issues like bacteria blooms in waterways.
 So consider your pet's environmental impact and please always clean up after your pet.
 If your city allows it and you don’t have a septic tank, we love the idea of flushing poo.
 Jennifer always cleans up in her yard by scooping up Oakley’s poop, usually with toilet paper, and flushing it.

 Sustainable pet ownership can also be as simple as opting for a biodegradable poop bag when cleaning up your pet’s waste.
-We love this Oxo-biodegradable Poop Bag because it’s made with upcycled corn and plant starches instead of traditional plastic.
-It’s perfect for pet owners who don’t have access to composting waste.
-Using a plant based poop bag is an easy, but big way to reduce your pet’s environmental impact and create a cleaner planet for all.
 Composting is another option which can be wonderful when done well.
-These home compostable dog poop bags would be a good option.
 Just be sure to read up on how to do it safely because pet waste contains loads of bacteria and parasites which you wouldn’t want in compost used for your edible garden.
 City compost rarely accepts pet waste, but please do check with your municipality.

 Food for thought: